wireservice/csvkit/docs/scripts/csvpy.rst

     optional arguments:
-      -h, --help            show this help message and exit --dict                Use CSV DictReader instead of the default CSV reader.
+      -h, --help            show this help message and exit --dict                Load the CSV file into a DictReader.
-      --agate               Use agate instead of the default CSV reader.
+      --agate               Load the CSV file into an agate table.

 This tool will automatically use the IPython shell if it is installed, otherwise it will use the running Python shell.